-- For ANI authentication The IVR application will always prompt the user for their service password. - For PIN authentication It will be successful only if the user's account doesn't have any service password defined.
+- For ANI authentication the IVR application will always prompt the user for their service password. - For PIN authentication it will be successful only if the user's account doesn't have any service password defined.
 This is a common use case for PIN services.

-For example, in case of the Always or Only ANI options, the IVR will do the following: upon golloging on ANI normal and the IVID collecting an ANI number, the IVR prompts the user for their password and uses it for account validation (the password provided must match the account's service password).
+For example, in case of the Always or Only ANI options, the IVR will do the following: upon

+11 .
+ANT 1 .1 TVD1 collecting an ANI number, the IVR prompts the user for their password and uses it for account validation (the password provided must match the account's service password).
 NOTE : If the account has an empty service password field, any user input will match it.
 Minimum Minimum number of characters the valid service password password consists of.
 By default: 4. length Maximum Maximum number of characters the valid service password password consists of.
 By default: 4. length Authorization Disconnect call The call can be disconnected before an account's before, sec balance is actually depleted.
 Specify in seconds (till the calculated end of the call) when to disconnect the call.
 Dynamic Enable this feature to perform dynamic reauthorization reauthorization for calls made though this access number.
-Dynamic reauthorization is required in cases where an account is concurrently using multiple services and making a payment while the session is still in progress. become in progress.
+Dynamic reauthorization is required in cases where an account is concurrently using multiple services and making a payment while the session is still in progress. session is sun in progress.
 Please consult the Overdraft Protection section in the PortaBilling® Administrator Guide for more information.
-Restrict calls When account balance is less than product for accounts breakage and disconnect is defined, IVR with low plays the "you have insufficient funds" voice balance ± , , prompt and disconnects the call.
-If no outgoing calls is defined, IVR prompts for the destination number but gives a busy tone and drops the call immediately after dialing it.
+Restrict calls for accounts When account balance is less than product When account balance is less than product with low breakage and disconnect is defined, IVR balance plays the "you have insufficient funds" voice Dalance prompt and disconnects the call. • If no outgoing calls is defined, IVR prompts for the destination number but gives a busy tone and drops the call immediately after dialing it.
 Option none disables this feature.
-Accounting Trans Separate This option allows you to set separate prices for incoming leg outgoing (a call to a destination number) and cost incoming (a call to an access number) call legs.
+Accounting Separate This option allows you to set separate prices for incoming leg outgoing (a call to a destination number) and cost incoming (a call to an access number) call legs.
 Rate by This specifies which number should be used for charging an incoming call leg.
 Available options are: CLI, CLD.
-Incoming This option allows you to define an access code access code value (e.g. IN) and therefore charge users according prefix to one tariff for incoming calls to access numbers.
+Incoming This option allows you to define an access code access code value (e.g., IN) and therefore charge users according prefix to one tariff for incoming calls to access numbers.
+Prom to one tains for meeting cans to access manifels.